mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 In my experience I have found building rapport aka know, like, trust is a key lesson to succeed in online marketing.
 Matt shared the same concept here with Secret Email System.
 But here's the truth why most people fail to make any sale... in Matt Bacak's words:

-> Most people don’t take the time to build this rapport with their list, which is why they struggle to make any sales.
+> Most people don’t take the time to build this rapport (or doing the 2 things) with their list, which is why they struggle to make any sales.

 First half of the book described all these fundamental concepts of interent marketing in general and email marketing in specific.
-The later half discussed on best practices to write effective email.
+The second half discussed on best practices to write effective email.

-In email marketing, there are only 2 metrics to measure - Open Rate and Clickthrough rate
+In email marketing, there are mainly 2 metrics to measure - Open Rate and Clickthrough rate

 Matt shared his proven strategies to write effective subject lines...like: